KarmaYama/cleansh/cleansh/README.md

 ## 9\.
 Future Vision & Roadmap

-Cleansh is charting a course toward adaptive, user-driven enhancements, transforming it into an intelligent, trainable security assistant.
+CleanSH is charting a course toward adaptive, user-driven enhancements, transforming it into an intelligent, trainable security assistant.
 Planned areas of exploration include:

   * **Pluggable Detection Architecture:** Introduce a modular architecture that allows for multiple, independent detection engines to run simultaneously, including an **entropy-based engine** for finding high-randomness secrets and a future **Adaptive Interactive Learning (AIL)** engine.
 This will significantly reduce false negatives without adding complexity to the user's workflow.
   * **Interactive Feedback Loop:** Enable users to provide feedback on specific matches (e.g., redact, ignore once, always ignore), allowing the tool to refine future detections.